 Your choice of transportation will depend on how much time and money you want to spend.
-We’ve been to Sri Lanka several times and used all the options I mentioned, over the years, all have been great.
+We’ve been to Sri Lanka several times and have used all the options I mentioned, over the years, all have been great.
 A multi-day tour with a driver is a good option, you can arrange these from the southern beaches and your agent will book a hotel for you in Kandy.

 On our last trip we were time rich and cash poor, we didn’t want to pay for drivers or tours so we got around the island using public transport.
 The buses and trains are so cheap they’re almost free and great fun to catch, we think they’re the best way to really connect with this amazing country.
-You miss so much riding in an air conditioned mini bus.
+You miss so much by riding in an air conditioned mini bus.

 Getting to Dambulla From Kandy by Bus

 Dambulla is 72Km north of Kandy.
 This time we chose the public bus.
 The bus to Dambulla leaves from Kandy Central bus station, adjacent to Kandy Central train station.
 There are several different buses that will get you there, running at least every half hour.
 Express buses will take about an hour and a half to two hours, slower buses take the same route but stop more often.
 There is a super express bus which passes Dambulla, but you may have to buy a seat to the end of the line, making it more expensive.
 The super express will save you half an hour depending on traffic.
 You’ll pay around a dollar or under per person.
 The express bus stopped right outside the Dambulla entrance and picked us back up on the other side of the road.
 We had seats on the way there, on the return journey the bus was packed, we had to stand for a while, the super friendly Sri Lankans squashed up to make room for the children.

 Organised Tours to Dambulla From Kandy ( and Sigiriya)